Ashnard/hotelapp/README.md

 Project made with Laravel 8.x and VueJS for a test.

 Use 'php artisan migrate:fresh --seed' to create DB, there's also the mysqldump avaiable on the /database/ directory.

+The credentials for the Admin Dashboard are:
+email: pony@prancing.com
+password: letmeinplease